tqn-org/mysql-simple-healthcheckd/README.md

 # mysql-simple-healthcheckd

 A simple HTTP endpoint which can be used by load balancers and proxies for MySQL health check.
+Created using the Python 3 simple HTTP server module.

 ## Usage